gederajeg/collogetr/README.md

 #### Retrieving the collocates

-Here is how to retrieve the collocates for the Indonesian verb *mengatakan* 'to say sth.'.
-The function will print out progress messages of the stages onto the console.
+The codes below show how one may retrieve the collocates for the Indonesian verb *mengatakan* 'to say sth.'.
+The function `colloc_leipzig()` will print out progress messages of the stages onto the console.
 It generates warning(s) when a search pattern or node word is not found in a corpus file or in all loaded corpus files.

 ``` r
 out <- colloc_leipzig(leipzig_corpus_list = demo_corpus_leipzig,